 Operators have already been able to collect some network information, e.g. through OAM to obtain the network data.
 However, the operators lack the information from the service applications, especially for the 3rd service applications.
 As a result, it is difficult for the operators to measure the actual service experience for the users and also don’t know how to optimize the service.

 Different service applications usually have the different service requirement and probably could change their service frequently since the OTT behavior may often change based on its own requirement and furthermore it is unclear which data type is related to the objective before data analytics and NWDAF may have to collection the data as much as possible.
-Also some parameters, e.g., communication pattern and background traffic policy have already been defined in TS 23.682 for 4G network, which could be useful for the NWDAF architecture.
+Also some parameters, e.g., communication pattern and background traffic policy have already been defined in TS 23.682 [y] for 4G network, which could be useful for the NWDAF architecture.

 The use case is required to study how and what information the NWDAF obtains from the service applications.

-5.2.1 Use Case 2: <NWDA-Assisted QoS Provisioning>
+5.2.1 Use Case 2: <NWDAF-Assisted QoS Provisioning>

 5.2.1.1 Description